The Day I Got Lost (...And Found the Blueprint for Building Community)

 Although I didn’t know it at the time, one afternoon quietly changed the trajectory of my life.

 I grew up in New York, and in my senior year of high school a few friends and I took a weekend road trip to Montreal.
 We did exactly what you’d expect from a group of 18-year-olds.
-We went out, had some fun, stayed up too late, and created stories we’d half-remember.
+We went out, had fun, stayed up too late, and created stories we’d half-remember.

 On the drive home, we got completely lost.